 Examining the thinking of artists as citizens and change-makers, this ongoing series of commissioned opinion pieces features provocative reactions to the headlines by contributors including Ron Athey, James Bridle, Natascha Sadr Haghighian, Naeem Mohaiemen (with Hans Haacke), Postcommodity, Ana Tijoux, Dread Scott, Jack Whitten, Gary Simmons, and others.
 Taking inspiration from artistic and political leafletting throughout history—from Thomas Paine's Common Sense to the Great Bear Pamphlets—each op-ed is also available as a slim print-on-demand publication.
 In May 2017, we launched the publication of our eleventh op-ed, "2043: No Es Un Sueño" by the indigenous collective Postcommodity, at our first live launch event and artist talk (watch the discussion).
+The twelfth installment in the series, by experimental filmmaker Sky Hopinka, was launched in April 2018; the artist visited the Walker in September for a screening and artist talk on his films and the op-ed.
 I conceived of the series, select and commission artists, work with writers in shaping their texts, edit, publish, and promote each contribution).

 Artist Op-Eds Press/News

 Introduced to Walker Art Center audiences through the collective's March 2017 Artist Op-Ed, Postcommodity's art has been acquired and is featured in the new Walker permanent collection exhibition, I am you, you are too, September 7, 2017—October 27, 2019.

-The Graham Foundation for Advanced Studies in the Fine Arts is stocking all op-eds in its bookshop, as well as its satellite shop at the 2017 Chicago Architectural Biennial, as part of its curatorial project, "Make New History."
+The Graham Foundation for Advanced Studies in the Fine Arts stocked all op-eds in its bookshop, as well as its satellite shop at the 2017 Chicago Architectural Biennial, as part of its curatorial project, "Make New History."

 "The Loneliness of the Long-Distance Campaign," by Gulf Labor Coalition member Naeem Mohaiemen (with photos by Hans Haacke) has been republished in the book, Assuming Boycott: Resistance, Agency, and Cultural Production (OR Books, 2017).

 "A sober and human account of the ins-and-outs of the artist-led campaign to make Abu Dhabi’s Guggenheim project deliver on its commitments to workers rights."
 Ben Davis, naming Naeem Mohaiemen's Artist Op-Ed one of the nine "Stand-Out Art Essays From 2016," December 27, 2016.